[Image1][English/日本語]February 22 is

 Our school does not allow pets in the dormitories.
 However, there are cat cafes and dog cafes around the school.
 There is also a zoo just a few stops away from the school.
 If you are an animal lover, I think you will enjoy your study abroad experience at our school.

 February 22 is "Cat Day" in Japan.
-At general stores, products with pictures of cats are on sale, and people are excited to upload them on SNS.
-Do you like cats?
-Or do you like dogs?
+Shops selling miscellaneous goods put cat illustrations on products, and people get excited posting them on social media.
+Do you like cats, or do you prefer dogs?
 This time, I will talk about the pet situation in Japan.

-Pets are prohibited in the dormitory.
-However, there are cat cafes and dog cafes around the school.
-The zoo is also a few stops from the school.
-I think animal lovers can enjoy studying abroad at our school.
+Our school forbids keeping pets in the dormitories.
+However, there are cat cafes and dog cafes near the school.
+There is also a zoo a few stations away from the school.
+If you love animals, I think you will enjoy studying abroad at our school.

 This text has been automatically translated.